The-Alpha-Project/ScriptEditorAlphaCore/README.md

 If you have a sniffs database dump called "sniffs_combined5" you can import it to your SQL database and it will be automatically used by the Script Editor.
 If the data is present the casts editor will have a "Sniffs" button for every spell entry where you can lookup (and import, if you want) sniffed spell timings for the selected spell.

+For the data to be found it needs to reside in a database called "sniffs_combined5" and table "creature_spell_timers".

 # Usage

 Run ```ScriptEditor.exe```